andreapassini/DROP/README.md

 # TODO List

+- [ ] convert the systems that get a transform to get a SceneGraphNode/TransformComponent
 - [ ] Convert the scene into a ecs scene
 - [ ] Move the active camera to a singleton component
 - [ ] Move the Inputs into a Singleton Components